 To Learn More About How to Fix Credit After Bankruptcy, Contact Us Today

 With the right strategy and the help of a good bankruptcy lawyer, you can fix credit after bankruptcy.
-Call the Benson Law Firm today to learn more.
+Call our Cleveland Bankruptcy Attorney at the Benson Law Firm today to learn more.

 Many clients ask about the differences between the various chapters in bankruptcy and whether they have a choice in determining under which chapter they will file.
 The answer is, as in many things in life, it depends.
 Qualifying for a Chapter 7 case (liquidation) will require that either:

 the debtor’s household income falls below the median income for the area,

 if the income exceeds the median, whether the debtor can pass the “means test,” or